rltillett/cloud-genomics/_episodes/04-data-roundtripping.md

 window.onload = set_page_view_defaults;
 </script>

 _Modified from origanal Data Carpentry lesson.
-Originals can be found by navigation using links at bottom of page_
+Originals can be found by navigation using links along top of page_

 ## Moving data is simple
 (but not always easy!)

-Now that you're on the cloud, you'll need data.
+Now that you're on the server, you'll need data.
 There are two main places you can get data
-from: your local machine, or other machines in the cloud, like NCBI.
+from: your local machine, or other machines elsewhere, like NCBI.

 How you get your data depends on where the data is right now.

-### Getting data from the cloud
+### Getting data from elsewhere

 There are two programs that will download data from a remote server to your local (or remote) machine: ``wget`` and ``curl``.
 They were designed to do slightly different